xavier-orcutt/chinle-primarycare-scheduler/README.md

 3. **Constraint Satisfaction**: The CP-SAT solver applies all hard constraints (like inpatient assignments) while minimizing penalties from soft constraints (like avoiding multiple pediatric calls in a week).

 The system treats all submitted leave requests as pre-approved during the scheduling process and automatically identifies the highest achievable minimum staffing level given the leave requests.
 This provides a clear picture of the "worst-case" staffing scenario if all requested leave were granted.
 Final leave approval remains at the discretion of department chiefs.

+## Cross-Department Scheduling

+Some primary care providers at Chinle serve in multiple departments, for example, working clinic in Family Practice while also taking call or clinic shifts in Pediatrics.
+To manage this complexity, the scheduler is run sequentially by department in a way that accounts for interdependencies:

+* **Pediatrics First**: The Pediatrics schedule is generated first.
+This determines call and clinic assignments for all providers involved in Pediatric coverage, including those who also work in other departments.

+* **Internal Medicine and Family Practice Next**: Once the Pediatrics schedule is finalized, it is used to block off corresponding dates for dual-role providers.
+These constraints are then incorporated into the Internal Medicine and Family Practice scheduling runs to ensure providers aren’t double-booked or overcommitted.

+This staged approach ensures that cross-department providers are scheduled consistently and without conflict across the three services.
+It also reflects the higher coordination demands of Pediatrics, where call coverage is tightly structured and less flexible than general clinic staffing.

 ## Interpreting Scheduler Output